 The site aims to achieve overall compliance with the Web Accessibility Initiative's (WAI) guidelines.

-If you have any comments, suggestions or complaints regarding accessibility on this website please get in touch with us and we will endeavour to address the issue.
+If you have any comments, suggestions or complaints regarding accessibility on this website please get in touch with us and we will endeavour to address the issue as soon as we can.